emon535/100daysofcode/DailyLog.md

 - Practiced grid layout and done some experimental work
 - Started Object Oriented Programming from javascript FCC.

 #### Day 035

 - Designed a tooltip and generate it with jQuery.
 - Continue Object Oriented Programming from javascript FCC.

 #### Day 036

 - Completed Object Oriented Programming from javascript FCC.

+#### Day 037

+- Started Functional Programming from javascript FCC.
+- Created a Note Taking App for a test, Likn: [ NoteTakingApp ](https://codepen.io/emon535/full/qBWwmYV) ;